LingDong-/zdic-cli/README.md

 sel n         display entry at previously returned list index n
 ```

-`def` is probably the most common one for simply looking up characters/words. `pre` `has` `txt` will return an enumerated list listing all elligible entries, and `sel 0`/`sel 1`/`sel n` can be used to select from the list.
+`def` is probably the most common one for simply looking up characters/words. `pre` `has` `txt` will return an enumerated list listing all eligible entries, and `sel 0`/`sel 1`/`sel n` can be used to select from the list.

 ## Development setup

-**This section is for compiling from source (and is somewhat complex), if you just would like to use the software, please check out the Releases page.**
+**This section is for compiling from source (and is somewhat complex), if you just would like to use the software, please check out the [Releases](https://github.com/LingDong-/zdic-cli/releases) page.**

 ### Dependencies